Reports: Roadmap Progress Report 2023

 Progress: All medicines sold by HealthforAnimals Members include detailed guidance on the label and accompanying materials.
 Furthermore, contact information is available on the label to seek additional detail as needed.
 Other animal health products such as diagnostics and monitoring technologies also include clear instructions on proper use of the product for accurate results.

-Train more than 100,000 veterinarians in responsible use of medicines
+Train more than 100,000 medicine users in responsible use

-Progress: HealthforAnimals Members directly trained over 37,000 veterinarians in the past two years through various partnerships and initiatives.
-Through ‘Train the Trainer’ style programs, an additional 650,000+ veterinarians have received valuable instruction on disease control and responsible medicine use.
+Progress: Members directly trained 132,000 medicine users through various partnerships and initiatives.
+Through ‘Train the Trainer’ style programs, an additional 1.77 million people have received valuable instruction on disease control and responsible medicine use.
+Combined, this represents just over 1.9 million people trained since 2019.

 Undertake at least 15 veterinary training partnerships